Rewrite the Rules

 Among America’s three largest political factions, constitutional knowledge was roughly equal (55 percent, on average, for Democrats and 56 percent for Republicans and independents).
 Libertarians, however, were significantly more conversant of the Constitution’s details, leading all political affiliations with an average score of 65 percent.
 Democrats, conversely, were the party most likely to desire change to the founding document.
 Their eagerness for an altered Constitution was surpassed only by that of one other demographic: respondents identifying as gay, of whom 85 percent wanted changes to be made.

 While Caucasian participants had the greatest desire of any ethnic group to see the Constitution amended, multiracial people possessed the most knowledge.
-This demographic might have particular reason to become reacquainted with constitutional law of late, as 2017 marked the 50th anniversary of Loving v.
-Virginia, the Supreme Court case that ruled interracial marriage protected by the 14th Amendment.
+This demographic might have particular reason to become reacquainted with constitutional law, as the 50th anniversary of Loving v.
+Virginia, the Supreme Court case that ruled interracial marriage protected by the 14th Amendment, was celebrated not too long ago in 2017.
 Putting their elders to shame, Gen Zers had the best constitutional knowledge of any generation surveyed.
 Either civic consciousness is strong among these youngsters – or they’re just a bit closer to their last U.S. government exam.

 Education and Willingness to Edit